LUVCELEBS

 Personal life

-Rexha is a vocal supporter of the LGBTQ+ community;[102] she says her sexuality is "fluid".[103]
-In 2019, she revealed that she has bipolar disorder,[104] and in 2023 said she has polycystic ovary syndrome.[105]
+Rexha is a vocal supporter of the LGBTQ+ community;[103] she says her sexuality is "fluid".[104]
+In 2019, she revealed that she has bipolar disorder.[105]
+In 2023, she was diagnosed with polycystic ovary syndrome.[106]

-Rexha has opened up about being sexually harassed on various accounts in September 2019 during an interview with Cosmopolitan, stating how she felt like she "was going to get raped" during one encounter with an unnamed producer in Los Angeles.
-"He’s really famous," Rexha told the publication, before adding that her former managers pressured her to work with him because she ‘need[ed] a hit song.’[106][107]
+Rexha has opened up about being sexually harassed in various accounts.
+In September 2019, during an interview with Cosmopolitan, she described how she felt like she "was going to get raped" during one encounter with an unnamed producer in Los Angeles.
+"He’s really famous," Rexha told the publication, before adding that her former managers pressured her to work with him because she "need[ed] a hit song."[107][108]

 Rexha began dating cinematographer Keyan Safyari in 2020.
 The singer announced their break-up in July 2023.[109][110]